nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 * The origins of the Japanese outbreak may be associated with cruiseship travel */

 **Europe**
-* Extensive sequencing by Iceland highlights extent of travel-associated spread
+* Extensive sequencing by Iceland demonstrates the extent of travel-associated spread
-* Travel histories reveal local transmission in Austria
+* Travel histories suggest local transmission in Austria

 **North America**
 * Extensive mixing across the U.S.
-* Two local transmission chains circulating in Ontario
+* Likely two local transmission chains circulating in Ontario

 **Other areas of the world**
 We also received new viral genomes from South America and Oceania.
 Most of these new samples are scattered across the tree and group with samples collected in other regions of the world.
 Without more contextual data, however, we aren't yet able to draw inferences about these new sequences.
 <br><br>
 We applaud the groups working to generate additional data for these regions.
 As more specific inferences become possible, we will immediately share those findings.